Tech Support / FAQ

 We have become aware of some Vitus riders experiencing ‘play’ or ‘knocking’ in the lower shock mount.

-If you are experiencing play, don’t have a torque wrench and aren’t sure if you have achieved the required torque, then we recommend using a good quality Allen key (not a multi tool as it can be difficult to apply enough leverage) and tightening the bolt a further 1/4 turn at a time and checking after each 1/4 turn of the play is gone.
+If you are experiencing play, don’t have a torque wrench and aren’t sure if you have achieved the required torque, then we recommend using a good quality Allen key (not a multi tool as it can be difficult to apply enough leverage) and tightening the bolt a further 1/4 turn at a time and checking after each 1/4 turn that the play is gone.

 As soon as the play is not present, your shock bolt is tight enough and you can go ride!